zng-ui/zng/TODO/Styles.md

     background_color = colors::PINK;
 }
 ```

-* Dynamic `unset!`?
-    - Records unsets in the `DynWidget`, remove unsets from the `DynWidgetNode`.
-    - Affected by importance?
+* Review all widget and mixin styles, most should be `style!` based.
+* Make more widgets styleable.
+    - Checkbox is already in example, needs a style.
+* Add some color to the default styles.